OpenEvalProject/evals/manuscripts/elife-69779/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0293rh119 Institute of Neuroscience, University of Oregon Eugene United States
+1. Institute of Neuroscience, University of Oregon Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))
-2. https://ror.org/0190ak572 Center for Neural Science, New York University New York United States
+2. Center for Neural Science, New York University New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-3. https://ror.org/0190ak572 Neuroscience Institute, New York University School of Medicine New York United States
+3. Neuroscience Institute, New York University School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-4. https://ror.org/0293rh119 Department of Economics, University of Oregon Eugene United States
+4. Department of Economics, University of Oregon Eugene United States ([ROR:0293rh119](https://ror.org/0293rh119))
-5. https://ror.org/0074grg94 Department of Neuroscience, Pomona College Claremont United States
+5. Department of Neuroscience, Pomona College Claremont United States ([ROR:0074grg94](https://ror.org/0074grg94))
-6. https://ror.org/0074grg94 Department of Chemistry, Pomona College Claremont United States
+6. Department of Chemistry, Pomona College Claremont United States ([ROR:0074grg94](https://ror.org/0074grg94))
-7. https://ror.org/042nb2s44 Picower Institute for Learning and Memory, Department of Brain & Cognitive Sciences, Massachusetts Institute of Technology Cambridge United States
+7. Picower Institute for Learning and Memory, Department of Brain & Cognitive Sciences, Massachusetts Institute of Technology Cambridge United States ([ROR:042nb2s44](https://ror.org/042nb2s44))
-8. https://ror.org/0168r3w48 Department of Economics, University of California, San Diego La Jolla United States
+8. Department of Economics, University of California, San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))

 † Corresponding author

 ## Abstract

 In value-based decision making, options are selected according to subjective values assigned by the individual to available goods and actions.
 Despite the importance of this faculty of the mind, the neural mechanisms of value assignments, and how choices are directed by them, remain obscure.
-To investigate this problem, we used a classic measure of utility maximization, the Generalized Axiom of Revealed Preference, to quantify internal consistency of food preferences in Caenorhabditis elegans , a nematode worm with a nervous system of only 302 neurons.
+To investigate this problem, we used a classic measure of utility maximization, the Generalized Axiom of Revealed Preference, to quantify internal consistency of food preferences in Caenorhabditis elegans, a nematode worm with a nervous system of only 302 neurons.
 Using a novel combination of microfluidics and electrophysiology, we found that C. elegans food choices fulfill the necessary and sufficient conditions for utility maximization, indicating that nematodes behave as if they maintain, and attempt to maximize, an underlying representation of subjective value.
 Food choices are well-fit by a utility function widely used to model human consumers.
 Moreover, as in many other animals, subjective values in C. elegans are learned, a process we find requires intact dopamine signaling.
 Differential responses of identified chemosensory neurons to foods with distinct growth potentials are amplified by prior consumption of these foods, suggesting that these neurons may be part of a value-assignment system.
 The demonstration of utility maximization in an organism with a very small nervous system sets a new lower bound on the computational requirements for utility maximization and offers the prospect of an essentially complete explanation of value-based decision making at single neuron resolution in this organism.

 ## Introduction